randa-magdy/VTS-Task/README.md

 ---

-##Most Important Goal
+## Most Important Goal

     The primary goal is to empower employees to manage this aspect of their employment agreements, streamline HR functions, and minimize non-core activities for management.
     The system aims to be easy to use, intuitive, and intelligent to ensure its success and acceptance by end users.

 ---

-##Requirements
+## Requirements

-###`Functional Requirements`:
+### `Functional Requirements`:

--	**Manage Time**:
+-**Manage Time**:
 	Employees can request, view, and cancel vacation time requests.

--	**Approve Request**:
+-**Approve Request**:
 	Managers can approve or deny subordinates' vacation time requests.

--	**Award Time**:
+-**Award Time**:
 	Managers can award extra leave time (comp time) to subordinates.

-    **Edit Employee Record**:
+ -**Edit Employee Record**:
 	HR clerks can edit employee information, including leave time allowances and maximum time that can be awarded by managers.

--	**Manage Locations**:
+-**Manage Locations**:
 	HR clerks can manage location records and their associated rules.

--	**Manage Leave Categories**:
+-**Manage Leave Categories**:
 	HR clerks can manage leave categories and their associated rules.

--	**Override Leave Records**:
+-**Override Leave Records**:
 	HR clerks can override any rejection of leave time requests made by the system's rules.

--	**Back Up System Logs**:
+-**Back Up System Logs**:
 	System administrators can back up the system’s logs.

--	**Email Notifications**:
+-**Email Notifications**:
 	The system sends email notifications for manager approvals and status changes of requests.

--	**Activity Logging**:
+-**Activity Logging**:
         The system logs all transactions and overrides.

--	**Web Service Interface**:
+-**Web Service Interface**:
 	The system provides a web service interface for querying employee vacation request summaries.

--	**HR System Integration**:
+-**HR System Integration**:
 	The system interfaces with HR legacy systems to retrieve and update employee information.

-###`Non-Functional Requirements`:
+### `Non-Functional Requirements`:

--	**Ease of Use**:
+-**Ease of Use**:
 	The system must be easy to use, intuitive, and intelligent to ensure user acceptance and successful implementation.

--	**Performance**:
+-**Performance**:
 	The system should streamline the vacation request process, reducing the time taken for approvals and minimizing manual interventions.

--	**Scalability**:
+-**Scalability**:
  	The system should be able to handle requests for the previous calendar year and up to a year and a half in the future.

--	**Security**:
+-**Security**:
 	The system must use the existing intranet portal’s single-sign-on mechanisms for authentication and ensure secure access to employee data.

--	**Reliability**:
+-**Reliability**:
 	 The system should keep activity logs for all transactions and provide mechanisms for HR and system administration personnel to override actions with proper logging.

--	**Integration**:
+-**Integration**:
  	The system must integrate with existing hardware, middleware, and HR department legacy systems.

--	**Maintainability**:
+-**Maintainability**:
 	The system should be designed to allow easy updates and management of rules by HR personnel.

--	**Email Notifications**:
+-**Email Notifications**:
 	The system should use email notifications to inform managers and employees about the status of vacation requests.

--	**Logging**:
+-**Logging**:
 	The system should maintain detailed logs of all transactions and overrides for auditing and troubleshooting purposes.

-###`Constraints`:
+### `Constraints`:

--	**Ease of Use**:
+-**Ease of Use**:
  	The system must be easy to use, intuitive, and intelligent to ensure it is accepted by end users.

--	**Existing Hardware and Middleware**:
+  -**Existing Hardware and Middleware**:
 	The system must use existing hardware and middleware.

--	**Intranet Portal Integration**:
+  -**Intranet Portal Integration**:
 	The VTS must be implemented as an extension to the existing intranet portal system and use the portal’s single-sign-on mechanisms for all authentication.

--	**Browser Compatibility**:
+  -**Browser Compatibility**:
 	The application should behave properly on all standard HTML 3.2–capable browsers, ensuring no dependencies on specific browser versions or features.

--	**Client State Management**:
+  -**Client State Management**:
 	The system must manage client state effectively in a connectionless environment, using mechanisms like cookies or URL redirection.

--	**Security**:
+  -**Security**:
 	The system must ensure secure access, particularly through the use of the Central Authentication Service (CAS) for single-sign-on.

--	**Performance and Scalability**:
+  -**Performance and Scalability**:
 	The system should be designed to handle performance and scalability requirements, including the potential use of a Web server farm and intelligent routing for load balancing.

--	**Rules-Based Validation**:
+  -**Rules-Based Validation**:
 	The system must implement a flexible rules-based system for validating and verifying leave time requests.

--	**Manager Approval**:
+  -**Manager Approval**:
 	The system should enable optional manager approval for vacation requests.

--	**Email Notifications**:
+  -**Email Notifications**:
 	The system must use email notifications to request manager approval and notify employees of request status changes.

--	**Activity Logs**:
+  -**Activity Logs**:
  	The system must keep activity logs for all transactions.

--	**HR and System Administration Overrides**:
+  -**HR and System Administration Overrides**:
 	The system must allow HR and system administration personnel to override actions restricted by rules, with logging of those overrides.

--	**Web Service Interface**:
+  -**Web Service Interface**:
 	The system must provide a Web service interface for other internal systems to query any given employee’s vacation request summary.

--	**Legacy System Integration**:
+  -**Legacy System Integration**:
 	The system must interface with HR department legacy systems to retrieve required employee information and changes.

 ---

-##Domain (Define Problem):
+## Domain (Define Problem):

 The Vacation Tracking System (VTS) focuses on managing employee leave within a business organization.
 It addresses challenges managers face in tracking vacation time, sick leave, and personal time off, especially in workplaces with decentralized teams and multiple reporting managers.